Seamless Background-to-Foreground Handoff¶

 - Blockers and open questions for the human

-Anthropic's Effective Context Engineering for AI Agents describes the same mechanism for agent context resets — compaction and structured note-taking (e.g., NOTES.md) — directly applicable to human handoffs.
+Anthropic's Effective Context Engineering for AI Agents describes the same mechanism for agent context resets: compaction and structured note-taking (for example, NOTES.md).
+It applies directly to human handoffs.
 See Context Engineering for the broader discipline.

-The handoff medium is a durable artifact the human can pick up in their native tooling:
+The handoff medium is a durable artifact you can pick up in your own tooling:

-- Draft PR on a named branch — cloneable, openable in any IDE, independently continuable
+- Draft PR on a named branch — cloneable, openable in any IDE, continuable on its own

-claude-progress.txt) — records what the agent completed and what it was about to do next - Git history — every commit the agent made is part of the handoff; the human reads diffs, not agent logs
+claude-progress.txt) — records what the agent completed and what it was about to do next - Git history — every commit the agent made is part of the handoff; you read diffs, not agent logs

 Anthropic's Effective Harnesses for Long-Running Agents describes claude-progress.txt plus git history as the artifact pair for session resumption — the same mechanism works for human takeover.

-The human picks up using the same tools the agent used: same IDE, same terminal commands, same MCP servers.
-When tool interfaces match, the human can apply the agent's context summary directly — no translation of "what the agent did" into "what I can do."
-Tool parity reduces the impedance mismatch between agent execution and human continuation — the human operates in the same environment the agent described in its summary.
+You pick up using the same tools the agent used: same IDE, same terminal commands, same MCP servers.
+When the interfaces match, you can apply the agent's summary directly, with no need to translate "what the agent did" into "what I can do."
+You work in the same environment the agent described.

-Real-time progress visibility changes when and how the human engages.
-Without it, the human either polls for completion or misses the handoff window.
-The relevant property: the human sees incremental agent output and can intervene before the agent reaches its stopping point, not just after.
+Real-time progress visibility changes when and how you engage.
+Without it, you either poll for completion or miss the handoff window.
+With it, you see the agent's output as it goes and can step in before the agent reaches its stopping point, not just after.

 graph TD